 wooded dales, until in the end his knees went off to join the Long

-Fathers, so now semi-crippled walking-wise he works at less
+Fathers, so then semi-crippled walking-wise he worked for 15 years or so at less

 energetic hobbies like prancing about

 on snowshoes and looking for long downhills on his Scott mountainbike, called

 "Humvee", and his LeMond Tourmaley road bike called "Greg",

 depending upon the season.
 And for the future, well, on verra.

 worked for many years at the American College of